-Simply combine the veggies with garam masala spice, turmeric and gram (chickpea) flour and then bake, to create fritters with the vegetables.
+Simply combine the veggies with garam masala spice, turmeric and gram (chickpea) flour and then bake them to create fritters with the vegetables.

 The traditional Indian snacks are normally deep-fried, but these ones are baked, so they are a healthier version of the vegan, gluten-free snack or side dish.

 I absolutely love making them as they're quick, easy and delicious.
 Perfect alongside a curry.

 Turn your curry into something special by serving these cauliflower pakora on the side.
 Try them with some mango chutney or a cucumber raita.

 A great way to each cauliflower and spinach.

 These cauliflower pakoras are baked, not fried, making them healthier.

 A great side dish alongside an Indian curry.